-198 5 Glossary
+5 Glossary

 Term Description Action An OCCI base type.
-Represents an invocable operation on a Entity sub-type instance or collection thereof.
+Represents an invocable operation on an Entity sub-type instance or collection thereof.
 Attribute A type in the OCCI Core Model.
 Describes the name and properties of attributes found in Entity types.
 Category A type in the OCCI Core Model and the basis of the OCCI type identification mechanism.
 The parent type of Kind. capabilities In the context of Entity sub-types capabilities refer to the Attributes and Actions exposed by an entity instance .
 Collection A set of Entity sub-type instances all associated to a particular Kind or Mixin instance.
 Entity An OCCI base type.
 The parent type of Resource and Link. entity instance An instance of a sub-type of Entity but not an instance of the Entity type itself.
-The OCCI model defines two sub-types of Entity, the Resource type and the Link type.
+The OCCI model defines two sub-types of Entity: the Resource type and the Link type.
 However, the term entity instance is defined to include any instance of a sub-type of Resource or Link as well.
 Kind A type in the OCCI Core Model.
 A core component of the OCCI classification system.
-Link An OCCI base type.
+203 Link An OCCI base type.
 A Link instance associates one Resource instance with another.
 Mixin A type in the OCCI Core Model.
 A core component of the OCCI classification system. mix-in An instance of the Mixin type associated with an entity instance .
-The "mix-in" 000 concept as used by OCCI only applies to instances, never to Entity types.
-Open Cloud Computing Interface.
-UGF Open Grid Forum.
+The "mix-in" concept as used by OCCI only applies to instances, never to Entity types.
+OCCI Open Cloud Computing Interface.
+OGF Open Grid Forum.
 Resource An OCCI base type.
 The parent type for all domain-specific Resource sub-types. resource instance See entity instance.
-This term is considered obsolete. tag A MIXIN Instance with no attributes or actions defined.
-Used for taxonomic organitomaloto A Mixin instances template A MIXIM Instance which it associated at instance creation-time pre-populate certain tupo All Duces. type Category Attribute Kind Mixin Action Entity Resource and Link concrete type /sub type A concrete type/sub type is a type that can be instantiated Uniform Resource Identifier LIRI Uniform Resource Locator Uniform Resource Nome Onnorm Resource Manie.
+This term is considered obsolete. tag A Mixin instance with no attributes or actions defined.
+Used for taxonomic organi- sation of entity instances. template A Mixin instance which if associated at instance creation-time pre-populate certain attributes. type One of the types defined by the OCCI Core Model.
+The Core Model types are , .
+Category, Attribute, Kind, Mixin, Action, Entity, Resource and Link. concrete type/sub-type A concrete type/sub-type is a type that can be instantiated.
+URI Uniform Resource Identifier.
+URL Uniform Resource Locator.
+204 URN Uniform Resource Name.

-201 6 Contributors
+6 Contributors

-${\tt 202}$ $\,$ We would like to thank the following people who contributed to this document:
+We would like to thank the following people who contributed to this document:

-Name Affiliation Contact Gregory Katsaros Intel gregory.katsaros at intel.com Thijs Metsch Intel thijs.metsch at intel.com 203 John Kennedy Intel john.m.kennedy at intel.com Alexander Stanik TU Berlin alexander.stanik at tu-berlin.de Wolfgang Ziegler SCAI Fraunhofer wolfgang.ziegler at scai.fraunhofer.de
+Name Affiliation Contact Gregory Katsaros Intel gregory.katsaros at intel.com Thijs Metsch Intel thijs.metsch at intel.com 207 John Kennedy Intel john.m.kennedy at intel.com Alexander Stanik TU Berlin alexander.stanik at tu-berlin.de Wolfgang Ziegler SCAI Fraunhofer wolfgang.ziegler at scai.fraunhofer.de